SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

         ```

-Now, your project is consistent with the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch.
+Your project is now consistent with the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch.
 You can [deploy the multi-tenant application to the provider SAP BTP account](./24-Multi-Tenancy-Deployment.md).